 West Seattle is where gay folks go to retire, and this laid-back bar epitomizes the neighborhood's laid-back spirit.
 Monday is trivia night, Wednesday is lesbian night, Thursday is karaoke, Friday and Saturday there are DJs, and Sunday is oriented around whatever game is on TV.

-Vibrators on display, classes on everything from rope bondage to strap-ons to erotic massage, and a friendly staff, Babeland is perfectly suited to women who date women—but gay guys, straight couples, and folks across the spectrum are welcome too.
-They have display tubes of lube for testing before you buy.
-What other stores have that?
+Vibrators on display, classes on everything from rope bondage to strap-ons to erotic massage, and a friendly staff, Babeland is perfectly suited to women who date women—but gay guys, straight couples, and folks across the spectrum are also welcome.

-A must-stop shop for kinky guys, this place recently expanded to twice its square footage.
-They have handmade leather apparel, pup supplies, bondage toys galore, dirty magazines, and a sexy staff.
+A must-stop shop for kinky guys, this place has handmade leather apparel, pup supplies, bondage toys galore, dirty magazines, and a sexy staff.